TalhoukLab/PrOType/docs/files.md

 ## Scripts

-The scripts directory `workDir` will have the following file structure:
+The scripts directory `scriptDir` will have the following file structure:

 ```
 |-- R_file